bkryzz/modcel/README.md

   2) You can select an arbitrary number of metabolites, with the FIXED convention that:
      1=Insulin, 2=glucose, 3=oxygen, 4=FFA (free fatty acids).
      Then, the indices 5,6,7... can be used for any other metabolite.
-     - Chemical equations for metabolite cycling (the 4 basic
-       + any other) can be coded in CellML language.
+     - Chemical equations for metabolite cycling (the 4 basic plus any other) can be coded in CellML language.
 The easiest way to provide them is to use OpenCOR to script the eqs and then export them to Fortran; they will be linked by MODLOG and used normally.
 (Alternatively, you can code them yourself in the corresponding subroutine.)
-     - Be sure to create a 'compartment' for each of the nr_cel and fl_cel cell types.
+     - Be sure to create a 'compartment' for each of the nr_cel and fl_cel cell types, and include at least one chemical equation per compartment.
 For solid cells, you should define how metabolites are consumed, created and exchanged.
 For blood cells you must decide how nutrients, oxygen etc. are delivered, and/or how fluids (bile, lymph,...) are